2022.

 Hashterms

-A custom-built supercomputer installed in a gallery in Berlin is supplied with energy from a German provider known as the largest importer of Russian gas, which is burned to create electricity.
-The computer runs the Ethereum blockchain by mining currency directly into the official address of the Ukrainian state.
-Consequently, Russian gas is converted directly into humanitarian aid for the people of the invaded state.
-It comments on the hypocrisy of the German economy in relation to its politics, as it simultaneously finances both sides of the armed conflict.
+A high-end multi-GPU server installed in a Berlin gallery runs 24/7 on electricity supplied by EnBW, known as the Germany’s largest gas power operator and Russian gas importer.
+It mines cryptocurrency directly to the official Ukrainian donation address, literally converting Russian gas into financial aid for the victim of its aggression.
+The work exposes the absurd hypocrisy of the German economy in relation to its politics, as it simultaneously finances both sides of the armed conflict.

 The gallery in Berlin, where the installation was initially exhibited in May 2022, was requested by the artist to sign an electricity supply contract with the energy provider EnBW.
 The company is known for being a client of Gazprom Germania, a daughter company of a major Russian state-owned multinational energy corporation ranked as the largest publicly listed natural gas company in the world.
 EnBW generates electricity for the German market by burning Russian fossil fuels.
 This electricity is then supplied to a powerful computing server set up by the artist as part of his exhibition in the Berlin-based gallery.
 Custom-assembled hardware components perform the energy-consuming algorithmic process of validating blocks on the Ethereum blockchain, a so-called cryptocurrency mining operation, throughout the entire duration of the exhibition.